I am an Assistant Professor in the Computer Science Department at Carnegie Mellon University.

 I am a member of the AI group, the theory group, and the ACO program.
 I write papers, teach courses,

-serve on various editorial boards and program committees, and, best of all, advise wonderful students.
+serve on various editorial boards and program committees, and, best of all, advise wonderful students and postdocs.

 - Computational social choice, and its applications to crowdsourcing and human computation.